liquity/bold/README.md

 Taking the minimum of both market and canonical prices means that to make Liquity v2 consume an artificially high LST price, an attacker needs to manipulate both the market oracle _and_ the LST canonical rate at the same time, which seems much more difficult to do.

-The best solution on paper seems to be 3) i.e. taking the minimum with an additional growth rate cap on the exchange rate, following Aave’s approach.
-[LINK - Aave growth rate cap].
+The best solution on paper seems to be 3) i.e. taking the minimum with an additional growth rate cap on the exchange rate, following [Aave’s approach](https://github.com/bgd-labs/aave-capo).
 However, deriving parameters for growth rate caps for each LST is tricky, and may not be suitable for an immutable system.

 ## Requirements